hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 exception is thrown, with the aim of aborting the transaction.

 See [Version Control](../config/tags/version-control-column.md) for details on how to activate this feature.
+See [Update by Primary Key](./update-by-primary-key.md) and [Delete by Primary Key](./delete-by-primary-key.md) for details on how this functionality affects these operations.